request-interop/interface/README.md

 remainder provide either a static factory method on the request object itself, or use only `new` for creating a request object.

-However, the Response-Interop request interface is modeled as a struct, meaning it can have no methods, only properties.
+However, the Request-Interop request interface is modeled as a struct, meaning it can have no methods, only properties.

-As such, even though the use of a factory class is decidedly the minority position, Response-Interop asserts that it is the more suitable choice here.
+As such, even though the use of a factory class is decidedly the minority position, Request-Interop asserts that it is the more suitable choice here.

-Further, Response-Interop opines that a separate factory interface better separates the concern of creating or building the _RequestStruct_ using the superglobals and related environment elements.
+Further, Request-Interop opines that a separate factory interface better separates the concern of creating or building the _RequestStruct_ using the superglobals and related environment elements.